-Specifically, customer value propositions involve intimately understanding what customers really want – what their problem is, how your company (or product) uniquely provides this solution.
+Value propositions; EVP and CVP are critical elements of any business model, mostly for their appeal and influence wielded upon team and customer appeal and decision-making drivers.
+Specifically, customer value propositions involve intimately understanding what the customers really want, what their problem is, just how your company (or product) uniquely provides this solution.

-The Higher Mix team members have been directly involved in developing value propositions EVP and CVP for over 15 years.
+The Higher Mix team members are directly involved in developing fresh, inviting value propositions EVP and CVP for over 18 years.

 Customers need compelling reasons to change their behaviour.
-Putting it plainly, if product or service isn’t important to what the customers do, or doesn’t eliminate some sort of pain-point (even provide a massive benefit in some way to them) then chances are, it is back to the drawing board because clearly there’s a weak CVP.
+Putting it plainly, if your product or service isn’t important to what the customers do, or it doesn’t eliminate some sort of pain-point (provide a massive benefit in some way to them) then chances are, its back to the drawing board because clearly there’s a weak CVP.

-In developing value propositions, importantly you need to move beyond features; commodity benefits even, to get deep down to the WHY – identifying real ’emotional’ benefit your company or product delivers to its customers / consumers/ teams.
+In developing value propositions, product developers must move beyond features; commodity benefits even – get deep down to the WHY; identify real ’emotional’ benefit the company or product delivers to customers / consumers/ teams.